jcharbneau/capstone-project-rosy_economix/README.md

-# Rosy Economix - A tool to identify PR spin.
+# Rosy Economix - A tool to identify spin.

 **Table of Contents**